kardeiz/erst/README.md

 By default, the template's `path` will resolve to a file inside a `templates` directory in the current project context (i.e., `CARGO_MANIFEST_DIR`).

+Note that, unlike `Askama` and other template systems, you need to reference any struct members with `self`.
+The template file is basically a function that takes `&self` (where `self` is the linked container object).

 Currently, only the `html` type (or none) is supported, with very basic HTML escaping.
 To unescape HTML content in your template file, wrap the content in `erst::Raw("<p>Hello</p>")`.